-- Was the Sperrin Lakeland Trust negligent in failing to report Lucy's death to your Department. - At the time of Lucy's death there was no formal system for Trusts to report a death such as Lucy's.
+- Was the Sperrin Lakeland Trust negligent in failing to report Lucy's death to your Department? - At the time of Lucy's death there was no formal system for Trusts to report a death such as Lucy's to the Department.
 Work is currently underway to develop arrangements for the reporting and follow-up of serious adverse incidents in the HPSS.
 This guidance will provide an 'early warning system' for the Department on major adverse incidents.
-I expect advice on interim arrangement to be issued in the near future. - Q3 Are you happy with the investigation conducted by the Trust. - A3 The Trust acted correctly in conducting a case review into Lucy's death, including the involvement of an independent medical consultant.
-That review highlighted shortcomings in the documentation of Lucy's medical records.
-I understand the Trust took appropriate steps to improve record keeping.
-[DN check was steps taken].
+I expect advice on interim arrangement to be issued in the near future.